 There are toilets on board, including accessible and baby changing facilities.
 While we do not have a Changing Places toilet, there is one next door at the Riverside Museum.

-Our visual story is written to help children and young people prepare for their visit.
+Our visual story is designed to help children and young people prepare for their visit.
 It contains text and pictures to ensure all visitors know what they may see and experience during a visit to the ship.
-This is available here as a PDF or here as a adaptable PowerPoint.
+This is available here as a PDF or here as an adaptable PowerPoint.

-There are four backpacks available for families to use while on board.
+As well as being exciting, a visit to the Glenlee can be overwhelming for some of our younger visitors, particularly those with sensory perception conditions.
+There are four backpacks available for families to use while onboard.
 Inside there are ear defenders, emotion cards, a soft animal toy and fidget toys.
 There is also a copy of our visual story included.
-We do require a deposit when picking up which will be returned when dropping off.
+We require a deposit when picking up which will be returned when dropping off, once the contents have been checked.
 To book one of these backpacks, please email email@example.com.

 For more access information please visit our AccessAble page

-For additional information or feedback, please contact Lauren Henning, our Learning and Access Coordinator, firstname.lastname@example.org, 0141 3309077, The Tall Ship Glenlee, 150 Pointhouse Place, Glasgow, G3 8RS
+For additional information or feedback, please contact Lauren Henning, our Learning and Museum Manager - firstname.lastname@example.org, 0141 3309077, The Tall Ship Glenlee, 150 Pointhouse Place, Glasgow, G3 8RS